m3-learning/M3Learning-Websites/_pages/about.md

 - **Advanced Spectroscopy**: In situ and in operando spectroscopies to unravel complex structure-property relationships.
 - **Machine Learning**: Augmenting human intelligence with interpretable AI models for materials informatics and data-driven design.

-Led by [Professor Joshua C. Agar](https://drexel.edu/engineering/about/faculty-staff/A/agar-joshua/), our interdisciplinary team is reshaping how we explore and understand materials.
+Led by [Professor Joshua Agar](https://drexel.edu/engineering/about/faculty-staff/A/agar-joshua/), our interdisciplinary team is reshaping how we explore and understand materials.

-You can browse our latest[publications](/publications/).
+You can browse our latest [publications](/publications/).
 We welcome collaboration — feel free to [contact us](mailto:joshua.agar@drexel.edu) if our research interests align!